NannyML/nannyml/docs/how_it_works/metadata_extraction.rst

 NannyML uses some simple naming conventions to recognize metadata columns.
 By using the right column names in your dataset, NannyML can extract all required metadata automatically.

+To find out how to perform metadata extraction, check out :ref:`our tutorial on extracting metadata<import-data>`.
+Below you will find the naming conventions we use to identify each column.

 Common metadata columns
 ^^^^^^^^^^^^^^^^^^^^^^^